HFSKSN/hfsksn.github.io/docs/12-Reflection/reflection.md

 ## Module Startup Tips

-dfghj
+There were mutliple parts of the project I struggled with but was able to overcome.
+One issue that I had was that many of the course's setup and coding guides for the ESP32-S3 were outdated, so I had to work around that through researching and working with my group.

 ## Lessons Learned

 1. Do not rush through reviewing datasheets of components, you may make a mistake in designing your PCB layout.
 2. Start testing full code as soon as possible to ensure all aspects of the module are in order.
-3. Test with other modules as soon as possible to ensure all aspects of 4.
+3. Test with other modules as soon as possible to ensure all aspects of communication and message structure are in order.
+4.
 5.
 6.
 7.